-A traditional procurement process is characterised by manual events , including many small, repetitive tasks.
+A traditional procurement process is characterised by manual events, including many small, repetitive tasks.
 These tasks could be anything from approvals, writing RFxs contracts, negotiations and discussions of bids.
-Typical phone calls between a buyer and a seller are time consuming and can take an average of six minutes per call for basic interactions.
+Typical phone calls between a buyer and a seller can take an average of six minutes per call for basic interactions.

-Furthermore, this traditional procurement process is time consuming and expensive in resource terms.
+Furthermore, this traditional procurement process is timeconsuming and expensive in resource terms.
 Managing the approvals, invoices and bills on paper is both wasteful and costly and of course prone to errors and loss of paperwork.
-Plus, there needs to be sufficient people to manage the processes, with business expansion resulting in a direct correlation to increased headcount.
+Plus, there need to be sufficient people to manage the processes, with business expansion resulting in a direct correlation to increased headcount.

 Samuel Greengard the author of “The Route to Better Procurement” states that “traditional procurement could be costly due to the presence of many ledgers associated with many suppliers.”

 Understandably, procurement is a difficult process to control.
 This is underlined by the fact that traditional procurement involves many groups with different users and departments responsible for each element of the overall process.
 This makes visibility more blurred, leading to a bigger loss of control and is usually increased by miscommunication between buyer companies and the many suppliers involved.
 Spend control becomes flawed, which could potentially mean further financial burdens.